Snowflake

 In order to integrate with Euno, create a custom role in Snowflake with the permissions listed below.
 In the code snippet below, we create a user euno_user

-, with password and a role euno_role
+, with a role euno_role

 .